pyranges/pyranges_1.x/docs/tutorial.rst

 We already seen a boolean selector to filter rows.
 The ``loc`` and ``iloc`` pandas operators are also available.
 Besides, pyranges offers the :func:`loci <pyranges.PyRanges.loci>` operator for selecting intervals in a genomic region of interest.
 It accepts various syntaxes.
-The code below will show intervals completely included in the specified position range in the requested chromosome:
+The code below will show intervals overlapping with the specified position range in the requested chromosome:

   >>> reg = cds.loci['CAJFCJ010000097.1', '+', 50000:55000]
   >>> reg